Sparse Linear Ensemble Systems and Structural Controllability: Analysis and Proofs of Main Results

 Prop.~\ref{prop:redminimal} will be established after a sequence of lemmas.
-We will first show that the digraphs in $\K$ satisfy condition-A and, next, show that these digraphs are minimal with respect to condition-A. They are done in Lemmas~\ref{lem:KsubsetG} and~\ref{lem:googl} After that, we show that every digraph $G\in \mathcal{G}$, minimal with respect to condition-A, is a disjoint union of the digraphs in $\mathcal{K}$.
+We will first show that the digraphs in $\K$ satisfy condition-A and, next, show that these digraphs are minimal with respect to condition-A. They are done in Lemmas~\ref{lem:KsubsetG} and~\ref{lem:googl}, respectively.
+After that, we show that every digraph $G\in \mathcal{G}$, minimal with respect to condition-A, is a disjoint union of the digraphs in~$\mathcal{K}$.
 This is done in Lemma~\ref{lem:ba}.
-We start with the following one: